jpmorganchase/onyx-ssi-sdk/src/services/verifier/README.md

 ### Credential Schema Verification

 If a VC contains a `credentialSchema` property, the `credentialSubject` structure can be validated using the `verifySchema` function.
-It takes the `VerifiableCredential` object as well as a boolean to determine how the schema should be retreived (local file=true or remote location=false)
+It takes the `VerifiableCredential` object as well as a boolean to determine how the schema should be retreived (local file=true or remote location=false).

 ``` shell
 const verified = await verifySchema(vc, true)